 Marine Heat Waves

 GCOOS is partnering with researchers at the University of South Alabama/Dauphin Island Sea Lab (DISL) on a project focused on MHW.
-In addition to developing a framework for expected heat wave impacts and a heat wave alert system, the project will define the tools needed for better detection of marine heat waves — both at the surface and in the water column — to help Gulf stakeholders and resource managers mitigate impacts on coastal communities, ecosystems and industries.
+In addition to developing a framework for expected heatwave impacts and a heatwave alert system, the project will define the tools needed for better detection of marine heat waves — both at the surface and in the water column — to help Gulf stakeholders and resource managers mitigate impacts on coastal communities, ecosystems and industries.

 GCOOS National Academy of Sciences Science Policy Fellow Dr. Ren Kamakura is leading the project.